 End Poverty Edinburgh is an independent group of citizens formed during the latter stages of the Edinburgh Poverty Commission as a recommendation of their 2020 report, ‘A Just Capital’.

-UK Shared Prosperity Fund supports End Poverty Edinburgh to continue to work with Edinburgh Council.
+UK Shared Prosperity Fund is supporting the End Poverty Edinburgh to continue to work with Edinburgh Council.
 This ensures that those with lived experience have the chance to influence policy and practice and to help shape the delivery of strategy to end poverty in the city.

 The grant supports the construction of accessible new public conveniences at Hawes Pier, South Queensferry.